-The Volunteering Fair took place on Wednesday 20th February 2013, 11am - 3pm in the Bonar Hall, Park Place, University of Dundee.
+The Dundee Volunteering Fair will take place on Wednesday 19th February 2014, 11am - 3pm in the Bonar Hall, Park Place, University of Dundee.

 All University of Dundee students and graduates are welcome to attend this event FREE of Charge.
 No need to book - just turn up on the day!